Generic name: meperidine (oral/injection) [ me-PER-i-deen ]

-What should I avoid while taking meperidine?
+What should I avoid while using meperidine?

 Meperidine side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Meperidine may cause serious side effects.
 Stop using meperidine and call your doctor at once if you have:

 severe drowsiness, feeling like you might pass out;

-confusion, mood changes, agitation, hallucinations;
+confusion, mood changes;

 tremors, muscle movements you cannot control, or a seizure (convulsions); or

-Common side effects may include:
+Common side effects of meperidine may include:

 nausea, vomiting; or